mghpcc/SciEdge/README.md

 After that, you can restart the pod with `podman pod restart ood_pod`

-To get a shell in the container to debug, user `podman exec -it ondemand_ctr bash`
+To get a shell in the running container to debug, user `podman exec -it ondemand_ctr bash`